tc39/proposal-import-attributes/README.md

 Here, a key-value syntax is used, with the key `type` indicating the module type.
 Such key-value syntax can be used in various different contexts.
 Another option is to have just a single string (discussion in [#11](https://github.com/littledan/proposal-module-attributes/issues/11)).

+The JavaScript standard would basically be responsible for passing the options bag up to the host environment, which could then decide how to interpret it.
+Issues [#24](https://github.com/littledan/proposal-module-attributes/issues/24) and [#25](https://github.com/littledan/proposal-module-attributes/issues/25) discuss the Web and Node.js semantics respectively, and issue [#10](https://github.com/littledan/proposal-module-attributes/issues/10) discusses how much we may or may not want to aim for unified behavior across different JavaScript environments.

 ### import statements

 The ImportDeclaration would allow any arbitrary attributes after the `with` keyword.